‘There is another world, but it is in this one.’ – William Butler Yeats

 ‘Do you like spicy food?’

-I get a sudden urge to pray to God, but I remember that he is probably next to me and could tell what I’m doing.
+Suddenly, I feel the urge to pray to God, but I remind myself that maybe, just maybe, he’s standing next to me and might know what I’m doing.

 ‘Then I guess the girl of your dreams likes spicy too.’